DFE-Digital/early-careers-framework/docs/source/index.html.md

 When the DfE publishes a new API version, only one previous version will remain supported.
 For example, when a `v4` is released then `v2` will be discontinued.

-Note, there will be an exception to this rule for API `v3`.
-DfE will support `v1` for an extended period whilst working with providers on transition plans.
+{inset-text}Note, there will be an exception to this rule for API `v3`.
+DfE will support `v1` for an extended period whilst working with providers on transition plans.{/inset-text}

 When non-breaking updates (sometimes referred to as backwards compatible updates) are made to the API, it will not be re-versioned.
 An example of a non-breaking change would be the introduction of a new attribute without removing an existing attribute.